 The customer not only continued to order from us but also Tweeted about her positive experience, and wrote up a five-star Yelp review of our business."

 If you're in full-on interview mode but also still in the process of applying to different companies, LiveCareer can help.
-Check out our resume examples and cover letter examples for ideas on formatting and wording, or let us show you how to make a resume (if you're really, really stuck).
+Check out our Resume Examples and Cover Letter Examples for ideas on formatting and wording.